rubocode/frontier.nvim/doc/design/elements.md

 Now, your tastes may differ.
 You might prefer to ask **ChatGPT** to do this for you.
-But I didn't go to school for 13 years, university for 4 years and spent a bunch of years coding just so that the people who created ChatGPT can each all the Nova Lox Bagels they want with Philadelphia Cream Cheese and make TOMAHAWK missiles, while I become a starving **prompt engineer**.
+But I didn't go to school for 13 years, university for 4 years and spent a bunch of years coding just so that the people who created ChatGPT can eat all the Nova Lox Bagels they want with Philadelphia Cream Cheese and make TOMAHAWK missiles, while I become a starving **prompt engineer**.